umtuk/open-db-docs/README.md

 | `formatFilename`       | `format.json`       | Filename for the generated format file. |
 | `generateDbmlFilename` | `generated.dbml`    | Filename for the generated DBML file. |

-## Contributing
+## Development and Self-Management

+At this time, external contributions are not being accepted.
+However, if you wish to modify or extend `open-db-docs` for personal or organizational use, you can follow these steps to manage your own version:

-1. Fork the repository
+1. Fork the repository to your own GitHub account.
+2. Clone your fork to your local development environment.
-2. Create a feature branch (`git checkout -b feature-branch`)
+3. Create a feature branch to make changes (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add some feature'`)
+4. Implement your changes and commit them (`git commit -m 'Describe your changes'`).
-4. Push to the branch (`git push origin feature-branch`)
+5. Push the changes to your fork (`git push origin feature-branch`).
-5. Create a new Pull Request
+6. Manage updates and modifications independently as needed.

+For any discussions or questions, please consider managing them within your own team or network.

 ## License